In This Article

 When it comes to anti-aging, certain truths are just accepted (and proven).
 One: hydration, hydration, hydration.
 Two: Sun protection is key.
 And three: Active ingredients are your friends, particularly retinol and AHAs and BHAs.
 There’s just one giant caveat to these heavy-hitter ingredients: they don't play well together.
 Because we hate to settle for just one, however, we asked Dr. Rachel Nazarian.
 Group to tell us how to use both and get all the benefits.

 Scroll through to find out how it’s done.

 Acids, both alpha hydroxy and beta hydroxy, exfoliate skin.
 “Glycolic acid and salicylic acid work better in terms of chemical exfoliation—helping to resurface skin, lighten sunspots, minimize discolorations, and even out skin texture,” Dr. Nazarian says.
 When you think chemical exfoliation with acid, think peel pads like Malin + Goetz Resurfacing Glycolic Pads ($52)—they’re a favorite because they’re effective.

 “Retinol works by decreasing melanin (or pigment production in skin) and decreasing sunspots, but is also capable of increasing collagen production in deeper layers of skin and helping to maintain the collagen and elastin already there,” Dr. Nazarian says.
 Retinols, like RoC Retinol Correxion Deep Wrinkle Serum ($25), remain the most dermatologist recommended anti-ager because of the scientifically proven benefits (it’s the most studied skincare ingredient to date).

 It’s agreed upon: These two categories of products are heavy-hitters in the anti-aging game.
 And they target different facets of aging.
 So, it only makes sense that you’d want to use both.
 But you can’t.
 At least that’s what the popular opinion has been—and it’s right, to a certain extent.
 You can’t use both at once.
 Really.
 We mean it.
 “These ingredients should not be mixed and applied at the same time,” Dr. Nazarian says.
-Applying retinol and AHA/BHA in one evening is a recipe for irritated, dry skin; you could even get a pretty nasty rash.
+Applying retinol and AHA/BHA in one evening is a recipe for irritated, dry skin.
 If it’s a Drunk Elephant T.L.C.
 Framboos Glycolic Night Serum ($90) night, skip any products with vitamin A derivatives (retinol) in them.